top of page

 Updates from our Newsletter, INDIAN.SUBSTACK.COM

-The Indian Society of Artificial Intelligence and Law is a technology law think tank founded by Abhivardhan in 2018.
-Our mission as a non-profit industry body for the analytics & AI industry in India is to promote responsible development of artificial intelligence and its standardisation in India.
+The Indian Society of Artificial Intelligence and Law is an artificial intelligence industry forum, founded by Abhivardhan in 2018.
+Our mission as a not-for-profit industry forum for the analytics & AI industry in India is to promote responsible development of artificial intelligence and its standardisation in India.

 Since 2022, the research operations of the Society have been subsumed under VLiGTA® by Indic Pacific Legal Research.

 ISAIL has supported two independent journals, namely - the Indic Journal of International Law and the Indian Journal of Artificial Intelligence and Law.
-It also supports an independent media and podcast initiative - The Bharat Pacific.
+It also supports an independent media and community initiative - The Bharat Pacific.

 bottom of page